deemount/gobpmn/README.md

 ## Description

-gobpmn is an experimental library that makes it possible to reflect structs in Go and create business process models with it.
+gobpmn is an experimental library that makes it possible to reflect

+* structs,
+* anonymous fields,
+* typed and
+* generic maps

+in Go and create business process models with it.

 ***STILL IN DEVELOPMENT***